 Migraine Headache

-Explore Some More Xenoestrogens Theo Colborn's Acceptance Speech of the Rachel Carson Award
+Explore Some More Xenoestrogens Theo Colborn's Letter on the Dangers of Hormone Disruption

-Questions and Answers about Premenstrual Syndrome and Estrogen Dominance
+Questions and Answers about Natural Progesterone Cream Use and Migraine Headaches

-Frequently Asked Questions and Answers About Progesterone and Estrogen Dominance and Associated Migraine Headaches
+Frequently Asked Questions and Answers About Progesterone and Estrogen Dominance and Migraine Headaches

 by Elizabeth Smith, M.D.